kwonj1234/BAP_frontend/README.md

 ## RecipeDex
 A web scraping application that allows users to create an account, scrape recipes from 56 different websites and save those recipes to their account so that they can view it in the future.
 RecipeDex also provides a "Plan a Meal" function that allows users to create a list of recipes they would like to cook and create an aggregated list of instructions such that the recipes will finish at the same time.

+You can find a demonstration of RecipeDex [here](https://www.youtube.com/watch?v=bzzgweVBxOU)

 ## Set Up RecipeDex
 You can find the backend code for RecipeDex [here](https://github.com/kwonj1234/recipedex_backend).
 Run the following lines of code to start up a Flask server locally and use recipedex.net.